5 Warning Signs From Swollen Ankles

 3. Exercises done incorrectly

-If you exercise on your own, you run the risk of doing it incorrectly.
-To be sure, check for any swelling in your ankles.
+If you exercise on your own, you run the risk of doing it improperly.
+Just to be sure, check for any swelling in your ankles.

-- The latter is different because it’s usually accompanied by pain felt inside, rather than superficially.
+- The second one is different because it usually comes along with pain you feel on the inside, rather than superficially.

 4. Insufficient rest